How to Rebuild Self Esteem After Your Confidence Has Been Shaken

 While playing Scrabble, Jordan recalls, her young opponents seemed stymied by some words.
 “I teased them about what they were teaching in school these days.
 We laughed, and I was able to explain what the words meant.”
 Being able to impart wisdom made Jordan—a lifelong bookworm—feel valued.
 She returned to the group the following week and, before long, joined Toronto Intergenerational Partnerships as a volunteer; eventually, she became a board member.

-In her practice as a self-esteem coach, Heather Walter preaches the importance of taking responsibility for our own outcomes.
+In her practice as a self esteem coach, Heather Walter preaches the importance of taking responsibility for our own outcomes.
 “Our minds are conditioned to suss out strategies and options [to achieve the things we want],” says Walter.
 When we blame others and feel powerless, she adds, we feel we have no options.
-To boost self-esteem, the Whitby, Ont., counsellor will have clients make a list of the things that bring them joy (gardening, for instance, or calling a friend) and schedule an activity they like into each day.
+To boost self esteem, the Whitby, Ontario, counsellor will have clients make a list of the things that bring them joy (gardening, for instance, or calling a friend) and schedule an activity they like into each day.
 “There’s a connection between our emotions and our thoughts,” she says.
 In other words, if you’re mired in negative feelings, you tend to view the things that happen to you through a negative lens.
 (Find out more secrets for a happier life.)